10 ESL Movie Activities To Bring the Magic of Film Into Your Classroom

-Another version is to allow students to prepare a script of sorts before they begin practicing, or even to print an extract of the script for them to use.
-After an adequate amount of rehearsal time, students perform for each other.
+- Another version is to allow students to prepare a script of sorts before they begin practicing, or even to print an extract of the script for them to use.
+After an adequate amount of rehearsal time, students perform for one other.

 To ensure hilarity, provide costumes or props of some sort.

 7. What Happens Next?

 Students use their powers of deduction and observation to predict the next part of a movie.
 This activity is better if they haven’t seen the movie before, but it doesn’t matter too much if they have, as you can use it to test their memory!

 - Either create multiple choice answers or let the student come up with their own ideas.

 - Play a short (2 minutes) clip of the movie, then press pause.

 - Have students guess what happens next—either in teams, as a whole group or as individuals.